maja-papaya/maja-papaya/README.md

 - 👋 Hi, I’m @maja-papaya
-- 👀 I’m interested in consciousness, creativity, and earth regeneration
+- 👀 I’m interested in consciousness, creativity, and connection.
+Cultivating individual and collective widsom for the well-being of all.
-- 🌱 I’m currently learning about creating NFTs
+- 🌱 I’m currently learning about developing with AI.
-- 💞️ I’m not a coder
+- 💞️ I’m not a coder.
-- 📫 Find me when you explore the EarthRegerators.org mighty network
+- 📫 Find me at www.maja.space

 <!---
 maja-papaya/maja-papaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.